QLoRa: Fine-Tune a Large Language Model on Your GPU

 Now, with QLoRa (Dettmers et al., 2023), you could do it with only one A100.

-Note: I used my own nVidia RTX 3060 12 GB to run all the commands in this post.
+Note: I used my own nVidia RTX 3060 12 GB to run all the code described in this post.
 You can also use a free instance of Google Colab to achieve the same results.
 If you want to use a GPU with a smaller memory, you would have to use a smaller LLM.

-QLoRa: Quantized LLMs with Low-Rank Adapters
+QLoRA: Quantized LLMs with Low-Rank Adapters

-In June 2021, Hu et al. (2021) introduced low-rank adapters (LoRa) for LLMs.
+In June 2021, Hu et al. (2021) introduced low-rank adapters (LoRA) for LLMs.

 In a few words, each one of these steps works as follows: